KurtisJin/Note-Taker/README.md

   9. [Questions](#questions)

 ## Description:
-Program using node.js to create a readme.md file for your Github
+Application to take and save notes.

 ## Installation:
- You will need to install node.js and inquirer.
+ 1. node.js
+ 2. express
+ 3. uuid

 ## Usage:
-1. Run index.js using node.js from the terminal.
+1. Run server.js using node.js from the terminal.
-2. Answer the prompted questions and press Enter
-3. When finished, you will see either readme.md is created or if you already had a readme.md, you will see the overwritten readme.md file.
-Then, you need to either uploaded to Github or use Gitbash to push it to your repository.
+2. Click "Get Started"
+3. Input the title and note(s) and you will see a "save button" appear in the nav panel(Top Right).
+4. Click Save and you will see your saved notes appear in the left panel.
+Click the trashcan to delete your note(s).

 ## Demo Video of the Generator
 <a href = "https://youtu.be/bQpNUcq0hr8">Demo Video</a>